 MIP IP Stars 2017

-Sandart & Partners are ranked as a TOP 1 FIRM in Managing Intellectual Propertys IP Stars 2017, a guide to the world's leading IP firms and practitioners.
+Sandart & Partners is ranked as a TOP 1 FIRM in Managing Intellectual Propertys IP Stars 2017, a guide to the world's leading IP firms and practitioners.

 Patent Editorial 2017 Sweden